 Online bullying and abuse can also be reported to the police by calling 101 or visiting Surrey Police's online reporting platform.

-The Marie Collins Foundation offer free guides for parents and professionals working with children to help protect children and young people from online harm:
+The Marie Collins Foundation also offers guides for parents and professionals working with children to help protect children and young people from online harm.